calebschoepp/caleb-www/content/blog/year-in-review-2021.md

 ## Reading

 Last year I focused on reading less short/medium-form blog content and more long-form book content.
-Blogs have their place, but I felt I was missing some of the nuance you find in books.
+Blogs have their place, but I felt that I was missing some of the nuance you find in books.
 I also wanted to rediscover fiction.
 It was a good start last year but I want to pick up the pace.
 The Kobo I got for christmas should hopefully assist with this.

 {{< begin_task_list >}}